|

 A Plug Pack, Wall Wort or Adapter is the best as it is completely sealed and

+the output is insulated and isolated from the mains.
 These are cheaper than making your own power supply and you can use some of your

 (discarded) 5v adapters from your old-model phones.
 You can connect three to get